chrisbroski/supportyourlocal/README.md

 * Updates don't persist new form data after 400
 * Deletion can cause invalid state
 * Small photos might create thumbnails larger than themselves.
+(Is this really a problem?)
 * A "track" type Spotify link for release media breaks stuff on the front end.
-* There seem to be 2 file extension functions: getExtension and main.extractFileType
 * If blank make gig duration 0
 * iOS Safari has dates and times wrong.
 Use TZ from venue.
 * Can't see everything on Mike's ridiculous screen